-Last year Team Ineos’ Egan Bernal of Colombia was crowned the youngest winner of the Tour in over a century.
-He was 22, but three years older than the competition's youngest ever winner.
+Last year, Tadej Pogacar of Slovenia was crowned the second-youngest winner of the Tour.
+He was 21, but two years older than the competition's youngest ever winner.

 Henri Cornet set the standard way back in the Tour’s sophomore season in 1904, and 116 years later he remains the youngest cyclist ever to win the Tour de France.
 Which begs the question - what had you achieved by 19?
 The oldest winner of the competition was Firmin Lambot in 1922, achieving the feat aged 36 years and four months old.